CJVB

-CJVB (1470 kHz) is a radio station in Vancouver, British Columbia, Canada, which broadcasts multilingual programming.
-Owned by the Fairchild Group, the station broadcasts with a power of 50,000 watts, using two different directional patterns for daytime and nighttime operation.
-CJVB's studios and transmitter are located in Richmond.
+CJVB (1470 AM) was a radio station in Vancouver, British Columbia, Canada, which broadcast multilingual programming.
+Owned by the Fairchild Group, the station broadcast with a power of 50,000 watts, using two different directional patterns for daytime and nighttime operation.
+CJVB's studios and transmitter were located in Richmond.

 Operation began as a 10,000-watt station at the same transmitter site in 1972, with a power increase to 50 kW in 1979.
-The station was originally licensed to Jan van Bruchem, whose initials give CJVB its call letters.
+The station was originally licensed to Jan van Bruchem, whose initials gave CJVB its call letters.
 CJVB was the third multicultural radio station in Canada, following CHIN in Toronto and CFMB in Montreal.
 It was also the first radio station in the Vancouver area to broadcast in AM stereo.
+Fairchild acquired the station in 1993.
+CJVB aired primarily Chinese (Cantonese and Mandarin) programming from Monday through Saturday and programs in other languages on Sunday.
+In 1997, CHKG-FM went on the air as a primarily music-based service, complementing CJVB by airing programs in languages other than Chinese when CJVB was on the air in that language and vice versa.

-CJVB airs primarily Chinese (Cantonese and Mandarin) programming from Monday through Saturday.
-On Sunday, the station airs a selection of programs in other languages.
+CJVB closed on March 2, 2026, after Fairchild successfully petitioned the Canadian Radio-television and Telecommunications Commission to let it move 33 hours a week of Chinese-language programs to CHKG-FM citing financial issues and increased interference.